 I have mentioned above that a meaningful work environment will spark motivation and as an end result lead to higher productivity.
 How does that translate into numbers?
 Let's assume that we can motivate about a third of our workforce; and these people will be able to spend 25 minutes a day more focused and productive - I think a very conservative improvement.
 This will amount to a rough benefit of 99'000 USD per year.

-This was only of the three buckets how we can turn sustainability into a business opportunity.
+This was only one of the three buckets how we can turn sustainability into a business opportunity.
 Next time we will look at operational efficiency and market opportunities.

 Receive our monthly themed summaries of our thoughts: click!